pippim/pippim.github.io/_posts/2018/2018-08-04-Grub:-reboot-to-specific-kernel.md

 ## Getting the bash script `grub-menu.sh`

-You can find the bash script in this Q&A: https://askubuntu.com/questions/1019213/display-grub-menu-and-options-without-rebooting
+You can find the bash script in this Q&A: [Display grub menu and options without rebooting?]({% post_url /2018/2018-03-26-Display-grub-menu-and-options-without-rebooting? %})

   [1]: https://i.stack.imgur.com/99pqV.png